 Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

-Keith has been working so many hours he has decided his beloved bulldogs need to be sold, or in foster to adopt program.
+Keith has been working so many hours he has decided several of his beloved bulldogs need to be sold, or in foster to adopt program.
 The property he bought has had serious air-conditioning and plumbing issues.
 He is terrified the air-conditioning will go out when he isn't home and the house gets way to hot really fast.
 We have helped him with them but just don't have the time to go to his place often enough to check on the dogs, and have as many as we can here.

-He has several from puppy to 6 years old.
+He has several from 1 to 6 years old.
 They are all crate trained, come when called, friendly, silly, goofy, happy dogs.
 His is open to someone interested in buying them as a group also.
 AKC, Rare colors; chocolate, tan point, blue, plus all have had OFA heart and eyes checked, some OFA patellas and genetic testing too.
 Healthy, microchipped, and current on vaccinations.

 Photos of one of his first Bulldog male, Boss.
-Still need photos of Honey.

 We couldn't pass up a beautiful chocolate brindle really small compact female, Phebe.
 You cant see her color very well in the photos. (see story below how he got his bulldogs.)
 She was a mess when we got her from lack of care.
 Dr Sue at the Hannibal Vet clinic got her all fixed up and she looks terrific now.
 She is such a doll!!
 Only 45 pounds and so cute!
+She is one of our favorite.
+Well hmmm I thinkI could say that about each of them!

 Art fell in love with a white puppy, and adopted "Grace" when we went to see the bulldogs for Keith.
 She is Spike's half sister, they share their father, her mother is Phebe.
 (Later she can be bred to Boss who is totally unrelated.)
 Art holding her in first photo, Aryne holding her in grown photo.
-Since Keith is selling out all his bulldogs we will also sell her, unless we keep Boss since he is unrelated.
+Since Keith is selling out most of his bulldogs we will also sell her, unless we keep Boss since he is unrelated.

 Photo is Phoebe, I don't have a picture of Honey yet.